↑

 Years ago I shared my Better Than Anything Toffee recipe with you all and it quickly became one of my most popular Christmas recipes.
 This year, I wanted to share a toffee recipe that didn’t require a candy thermometer and was even easier to make than my toffee recipe.

-This Christmas Crack recipe, also known as cracker toffee or saltine toffee is easily one of the most delicious recipes I make each year.
+This Christmas Crack recipe, also known as cracker toffee or saltine cracker toffee is easily one of the most delicious recipes I make each year.
 Even better, it’s done in less than 15 minutes!

 large sheet of saltine toffee cut into squares on wood cutting board ready to be served.